-The Company received Reporting Fund Status from HMRC with effect from 1st January 2010 (the Company had previously been registered as having distributor status for the year ended 31 December 2009).
+The Company received Reporting Fund Status from HMRC with effect from 1st January 2010 (the Company previously had been registered as having distributor status for the year ended 31 December 2009).
 The Directors, at their discretion, can propose to distribute any of the net investment income of the Class B Dollar Distributing Class, the Class C Sterling Distributing Class, the Class D Singapore Dollar Distributing Class, the Class E Singapore Dollar Distributing Class and the Class U Sterling (Unhedged) Distributing Class of the Company.
 In the event that a dividend is paid it will be paid out of the net investment income and/or net realised and unrealised capital gains (i.e. realised and unrealised gains net of realised and unrealised losses) of the Company.
-It is currently anticipated that, if there is net income to distribute, a dividend will be declared in April of each year, and will be paid within two months of declaration.
-However, the Directors may at their discretion determine the frequency at which a dividend is paid.
-Shareholders will be notified of any change in the frequency of the payment of dividends.
-Distributions to holders of redeemable participating shares are recorded in the Profit and Loss Account as finance costs when paid.
-As at 30 June 2017 and 30 June 2016 no distributions were paid or payable from the Company.